joswayski/kontext/README.md

 docker compose up -d
 ```

-Then, the API will be available at `http://localhost:4000` and the web app will be available at `http://localhost:3000`.
+Then, the Web app will be available at `http://localhost:3000` and the API will be available at `http://localhost:4000`.